Supercharge your PowerPoint productivity with

 Embedding an Edit-embeddable font will not install the font on the computer, so you will not be able to use that font in any other presentations or other programs.

 Embedding an Install-embeddable font actually installs the font on the computer when you open the document that contains it.
 The font will stay installed and will be usable in other presentations and in other programs.
-You won't find may of these.
+These are fairly rare.

 WARNING: If an embedded font isn't editable/installable and you open the presentation in PowerPoint 2003 on a computer where the font isn't installed, the presentation will open as read-only.
 You won't be able to edit it.
 You won't be able to save it, even to a new name.
 If you run into this situation, here are some workarounds/fixes: